False Claim Participation in EU-US Privacy Shield Framework

 In February 2017, five California assembly members introduced Assembly Bill 1008, which proposes to add a section to the California Fair Employment and Housing Act (FEHA) containing new state-wide restrictions on an employer’s ability to make pre-hire and personnel decisions based on an individual’s criminal history, including a significant and far reaching “ban-the-box” component.
 The bill has passed both houses and will now be forwarded to Governor Jerry Brown (D).
 While the governor has until October 15, 2017 to sign, veto, or otherwise not act upon all bills that passed both houses as of September 15, he is expected to sign AB 1008.

-The proposed bill continues the recent flurry of criminal background legislation activity in California, including new statewide regulations on the consideration of criminal records in employment decisions and the City of Los Angeles’s recent ban-the-box law, which also mandates an individualized assessment of an applicant’s criminal history prior to any employment decision based on a criminal record.
+The proposed bill continues the recent flurry of criminal background legislation activity in California, including new statewide regulations on the consideration of criminal records in employment decisions and the City of Los Angeles’s recent ban-the-box law, which also mandates an individualized assessment of an candidate’s criminal history prior to any employment decision based on a criminal record.

 AB 1008 has now passed both houses and is ready to be presented to Governor Brown, who is expected to sign the bill.
-Existing law prohibits state and local agencies from asking an applicant to disclose conviction information until the applicant is determined qualified for the position.
+Existing law prohibits state and local agencies from asking an candidate to disclose conviction information until the candidate is determined qualified for the position.
 AB 1008 would extend this prohibition to all employers in California with five or more employees.
 The bill would make it unlawful for California employers with at least five employees to:

 - Consider, distribute, or disseminate information about any of the following while conducting a criminal history background check in connection with any application for employment: (1) an arrest that did not result in a conviction, subject to the exceptions in Labor Code § 432.7(a)(1) and (f); (2) referral to or participation in a pretrial or post trial diversion program; and (3) convictions that have been sealed, dismissed, expunged or statutorily eradicated pursuant to law.